edumserrano/webpack-module-federation-with-angular/dynamic-ng16/README.md

 > **Warning**
 >
 > Both links on the home page of the shell app dynamically load the SAME mfe1 app.
-If you alternate clicking between those links it might seem that nothing is happening but notice that the path is changes between `mfe1-dynamic` and `mfe1-manifest`.
+If you alternate clicking between those links it might seem that nothing is happening but notice that the path on the URL changes between `/mfe1-dynamic` and `/mfe1-manifest`.
 >

 ## Webpack module federation